back to the MAIN INDEX

 the fireworks display from the Castle (Canto VIII)

-The Girandola was a very popular roman tradition, unfortunately discontinued.
-It consisted of a display of several kinds of fireworks, from the simple mortaletti, described in detail by Berneri, to the more complicated ones, that burst into streams of coloured lights.
-The celebration apparently dates back to the 16th century - it is said that Michelangelo invented it! - lasting up to the second half of the 1800s.
+The old event consisted of a display of several kinds of fireworks, from the simple mortaletti, described in detail by Berneri, to the more complicated ones, that burst into streams of coloured lights.
+The origin of the celebration apparently dates back to the 16th century; it is said that it was devised by Michelangelo.

-Several authors left a description of the Girandola, either in verses or as drawings, paintings and engravings by different artists of different ages (H. van Cleef in the 1500s; F. Piranesi, F. Panini and J. Wright in the 1700s; F.T.
-Aerni in the 1800s).
+Several authors left a description of the Girandola, either in verses or as drawings, paintings and engravings; among the latter are Hendrick van Cleef (first half of the 1500s), Jakob Philipp Hackert, Francesco Piranesi, Francesco Panini and Joseph Wright (1700s); Franz Theodor Aerni and Ippolito Caffi (1800s).

-The most crucial moment of the display, as mentioned in Canto VIII, at the end of the show, was the actual girandola, i.e. the simultaneous firing of a great number of flares, a technique that apparently had been improved by Gian Lorenzo Bernini, and whose glow ignited Rome's sky as during daylight, although it lasted but a few seconds:
+The most crucial moment of the display, as mentioned in Canto VIII, at the end of the show, was the actual girandola, i.e. the simultaneous firing of a great number of flares, a technique that is said to have been improved by Gian Lorenzo Bernini, and whose glow ignited Rome's sky as during daylight, although the show was quite ephemeral:

 Son cose belle sì, ma a parlà schietto,